D50000/D5000-JavaScript30/README.md

         once: true  //It just execute once, and will unbind the event.
     });

-# 26.Stripe Follow Along Navigation
+# 26. Stripe Follow Along Navigation

     Fashion dynamic Highlighter Navigation.